Cost of Living Comparison Between South Korea and United States Cost of Living Comparison Between South Korea and United States

 Monthly Cost of Living

-South Korea is roughly 46% cheaper than United States on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in South Korea is roughly 46% lower than in United States on average – the gap runs across housing, groceries, transport, and services.

 Currency